Mrigayaa: Production

 Mamata Shankar (pictured) made her acting debut through the film.

-Sen, who was making political films till then, decided to experiment on films that focus on personal relationships.
+Sen, who was making political films until then, decided to experiment on films that focus on personal relationships.
 He decided to film a village-based story.
-He incurred heavy losses from his previous venture Chorus (1974).
+He incurred heavy debts from his previous film, Chorus (1974).
 He was not able to repay the loan owing to the film's financial failure.
 Mrigayaa was produced by K. Rajeshwara Rao.
 It was Sen's first colour film, and for the role of Ghinua, he wanted to cast a henman.
-Unable to find one, he happened to come across Mithun Chakraborty in one of his teaching sessions at the Film and Television Institute of India where the latter was a student.
+Unable to find one, he eventually met Mithun Chakraborty in one of his teaching sessions at the Film and Television Institute of India where the latter was a student.
 For the female lead, another newcomer, danseuse Mamata Shankar, Uday Shankar's daughter, was cast as Dungri.
 The post-production work was done at Madras.